 based on Steam / PS4 Pro version

-something.
-It was clear to me in the first few hours of playing the beta that Namco made a brilliant fighting
+It was clear to me in the first few hours of playing the beta that Namco made a

-can understand the frustration of being "disappointed" by gameplay
+can understand the frustration of being "disappointed" by certain gameplay

-and SC5... than you can take comfort in the fact that the remedy has
+and SC5... then you can take comfort in the fact that the remedy has arrived, and it's

 called SoulCalibur 6.
 Buy it.

-not to become a fighting game success story.
-Knowing Namco will only be building upon what's already great in SC6
+iconic and influential series to the world of fighting games.
+Knowing Namco is building upon what's already great in SC6

-is an automatic
+is a positive outlook on the future (as us old school fighting game plays didn't have such a convenient thing

-bright outlook on the future (we didn't used to have such a thing in the Arcade/PS1/PS2 days).
-This is what makes things like
+the Arcade/PS1/PS2 days).
+This is what makes things like DLC and "Season Passes" a

-For casual players and fans of single-player content, SoulCalibur 6 already
+For "casuals" and fans of single-player content, SoulCalibur VI already

 offers far more than the typical fighting game.
 Two story modes, a robust

-Creation mode, Gallery, and quite a bit more.
-Once you stop wasting your time
+Creation mode, Color Edit, Gallery, etc. Once you stop wasting time

-enjoying the hell out of Character Creation and making ugly (or pretty)
+enjoying the hell out of Creation mode and making ugly (or pretty)

-characters, get your ass into Practice Mode and learn how good SoulCalibur VI
+characters, get your ass into Practice Mode and learn how good SoulCalibur 6

 I try to be a simple man, when I can.
 I don't need too many